DaMatrix/damatrix.github.io/pork2b2tbot.md

 - Not all players show up in tab list
 - Ping shows incorrectly
-- Occasionally the bot gets kicked for moving incorrectly.
-This should be fixed when I get around to moving the bot to a safe place.
+- Occasionally the bot gets kicked for moving incorrectly, this should be fixed when I get around to moving the bot to a safe place
+- Death messages involving an item show as raw JSON

 ## Unimplemented (planned) features